jrburke/module/README.md

 # module

 This is an experiment that demonstrates, through working code, a module system for ECMAScript (ES).
-It builds on the the `System` API from the current ES proposal, along with some other work from the ES module effort so far, but makes a couple of baseline modifications in an effort to reduce the amount of effort and learning it will take for people to implement and use the current ES module effort.
+It builds on the the ModuleLoader API from the current ES proposal, along with some other work from the ES module effort so far, but uses a module API instead of new syntax, in an effort to reduce the amount of effort and learning it will take for people to implement and use the current ES module effort.

-It uses `module` as the API space, because it allows for specifying dependencies by using a declarative sounding name, and all IDs lookups are based on the module name-to-path semantics. `System` is vague too, as it could indicate the browser or operating system API.
+It uses `module` as the API space, because it allows for specifying dependencies by using a declarative sounding name, and all IDs lookups are based on the module name-to-path semantics. `System` as an API space can be seen as too vague of a name.
+For example, it could indicate the browser or operating system API.

-However, much of the mechanics of `module` is based on the current design thoughts around `System`, so the name change is really surface syntax, and could easily be changed based on feedback.
+However, much of the mechanics of `module` is based on the current design thoughts around `System` and the ModuleLoader API, so the name change is really surface syntax, and could easily be changed based on feedback.

-ModuleLoader is still used

 ## ES module work reused